ats-lang/ATS-CodeBook/RECIPE/README.md

 ## [Hangman3](./Hangman3)

-This example implements another distributed version of the Hangman game for two communicating player, where the communication is done through two web-based uni-directional channels (that are untyped).
+This example implements another distributed version of the Hangman game for two communicating players, where the communication is done through two web-based uni-directional channels (that are untyped).

 ## [WordFrqncyCount](./WordFrqncyCount)